 More allergy friendly recipes

 Looking for more allergy-friendly soup recipes?
-Try our Dairy free vegan corn chowder with black beans.
+Try our dairy free vegan corn chowder with black beans or our dairy free potato and leek soup.
 Or have a look at some of our other allergy friendly recipes for quick and easy allergy friendly cooking.

 Deliciously dairy free creamy spiced roast pumpkin soup